Get Your Free 2024 Vacation Guide

 More from "Libby Wiersema"

 The graciousness of Charleston's antebellum past is embodied in many of its most time-honored hotels.
-But the preservation of a more recent slice of history has earned The Dewberry a place among Charleston's creme de la creme.
+But the preservation of a more recent slice of history has earned The Dewberry a place among Charleston's crème de la crème.

 The Mendel Rivers Federal Office Building, commissioned by President John F. Kennedy and completed by President Lyndon B. Johnson after his predecessor's death, caught the eye and imagination of former Georgia Tech quarterback John Dewberry.
-In 2008, he acquired the property, which had been abandoned by the government in 1999 after a beating by Hurricane Floyd.
-While most people saw a stark, brooding shell, he was inspired by its midcentury modern architecture and prime location on Meeting Street overlooking Marion Square.

-Dewberry embarked on a detailed renovation intended to showcase the building's retro-style to best advantage, while blending in all the modern creature comforts demanded by discerning travelers.
-The overall result has a timeless quality, geometric, uncluttered and elegantly sleek.
+The overall result has a timeless quality - geometric, uncluttered and elegantly sleek.
 You can almost envision the place bustling with three-piece suits and polka-dot dresses of that long-ago era.

 The myriad costly updates included salvaging the dilapidated marble flooring to create tabletops for the outdoor dining area, then replacing the floors with the best marble Dewberry's money could buy.